RBGKew/bioinfo-utils/docs/advice/from_sequences_to_phylogenies.md

 ## 8. Dating divergence times

-**DO NOT** use ASTRAL branch lengths (see S. Mirarab [github](https://github.com/smirarab/ASTRAL/blob/master/astral-tutorial.md#branch-length-and-support) for explanations and for coming-soon approach to date phylogeneomic datasets)
+**DO NOT** use ASTRAL branch lengths (see S. Mirarab [github](https://github.com/smirarab/ASTRAL/blob/master/astral-tutorial.md#branch-length-and-support) for explanations and for coming-soon approach to date phylogenomic datasets)